 SparkyLinux is a lightweight, fast and simple Linux distribution designed for both old and new computers featuring customised Enlightenment and LXDE desktops.
 It has been built on the "testing" branch of Debian GNU/Linux.

-9. OpenBSD (78)
+9. ALT Linux (78)

 ALT Linux was founded in 2001 by a merge of two large Russian free software projects.
 By the year 2008 it became a large organization developing and deploying free software, writing documentation and technical literature, supporting users, and developing custom products.
 ALT Linux produces different types of distributions for various purposes.
 There are desktop distributions for home and office computers and for corporate servers, universal distributions that include a wide variety of development tools and documentation, certified products, distributions specialized for educational institutions, and distributions for low-powered computers.
 ALT Linux has its own development infrastructure and repository called Sisyphus, which provides the base for all the different editions of ALT Linux.

 The OpenBSD project produces a free, multi-platform BSD 4.4-based UNIX-like operating system.
 Its efforts emphasize portability, standardisation, correctness, proactive security and integrated cryptography.
 The project also develops the widely-used and popular OpenSSH (OpenBSD Secure Shell) software, which provides encrypted communication sessions over a computer network using the SSH protocol.